jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

 that introduced these
 things](https://dspace.mit.edu/bitstream/handle/1721.1/44215/MIT-CSAIL-TR-2009-002.pdf),
 (which I would highly recommend checking out) written by Alexey Radul and the venerable Gerald Sussman.
-It's an extremely well-written paper and Radul's [PhD dissertation from the same year](https://dspace.mit.edu/bitstream/handle/1721.1/54635/603543210-MIT.pdf) is effectively an extended version which explores the concept much more thoroughly.
+Radul's [PhD dissertation from the same year](https://dspace.mit.edu/bitstream/handle/1721.1/54635/603543210-MIT.pdf) is basically an extended version of the paper which explores propagators in much more depth.

-Despite the fact that these are both really well-written papers and propagators are neat and seemingly useful, they've only really stuck around as a niche thing that [guys who are into functional programming](https://www.youtube.com/watch?v=nY1BCv3xn24) keep rediscovering.
+Despite the fact that these are both well-written papers describing an interesting and seemingly useful approach to computing, propagators have only really stuck around as a niche thing that [guys who are into functional programming](https://www.youtube.com/watch?v=nY1BCv3xn24) keep rediscovering.
-And guess what — now it's my turn to be one of those guys.
+And I guess now it's my turn to be one of those guys.

 ![](res/propagators.png)